brave/browser-laptop/docs/appActions.md

 **tag**: `string`, A tag to associate with the site. e.g. bookmarks.

 **originalLocation**: `string`, If specified, the original location to edit / overwrite

+**originalPartitionNumber**: `number`, If specified, the original partitionNumber to edit / overwrite